 Writing Style for Essays and Literature Reviews

-General Information on essays and literature reviews.
+General Information on essays and literature reviews

 Unless told otherwise, the style you will use for departmental essays is the style used in the Primers sections of PLoS Biology.
 PLoS Biology is an open-access (that is to say, free) online journal that publishes top tier papers from all areas of biology.
 Note that PLoS Biology publishes articles it calls “essays”, but you aren’t using these as your guide.
 PLoS essays are more like editorials than literature reviews.
 The PLoS Primer articles are more similar to what you will be doing in essays and literature reviews.

-Click here to go to the latest issue of PLoS Biology, then scroll down to the Primer section.
+Go to the latest issue of PLoS Biology, then scroll down to the Primer section.

-Sample essays and literature reviews.
+Sample essays and literature reviews